Flow-Scanner/lightning-flow-scanner-cli/README.md

 ## Configuration

-Lightning Flow Scanner is plug-and-play by default, but we recommend configuring and defining:
+It is recommend to configure and define:

 - The rules to be executed.
 - The severity of violating any specific rule.